Net versus ladder

 Example of exception

-In this variation of the taisha joseki.
-What the books say is that is only playable when the ladder at a is good for White, capturing the stone
+The ladder is better than the net in some exceptional cases.
+This is a variation of the taisha joseki.
+What the books say is that is only playable when the ladder is good for White.
+In this case, capturing the stone at a is sente, threatening b.

-If the net continuation were good, White could play at in the setup diagram independent of the ladder, thereby avoiding the most difficult variations.
+If this net continuation were good, White could play at instead of in the above diagram independent of the ladder, thereby avoiding the most difficult variations.